ThomasCluzel/python-image-segmentation/README.md

 ### For those who want to use

-Checkout to the release branch and follow the instruction to install the module with `pip`.
+Checkout to the release branch and follow the instructions to install the module with `pip`.

 ### For those who want to contribute